PrairieLearn/PrairieLearn/doc/externalGrading.md

 |
 +-- shared                   # any shared files specified with the "files" property
 |   +-- testing_framework    # these can be directories, as well as individual files
-|   |   `-- tester.c
+|       +-- tester.c
 |       `-- myscript.sh
 |
 `-- student                  # files that the student submitted
     `-- q_file.py            # files are names as specified by the client in the submission
 ```

 You must specify an entrypoint script in the `entrypoint` property.
 This should be an absolute path to something that is executable via `chmod +x /path/to/entrypoint && /path/to/entrypoint`; this could take the form of a shell script, a python script, a compiled executable, or anything else that can be run like that.
 The absolute path can be determined by looking at the directory structure above.
-A common case would be to put an entrypoint in `externalGradingFilesCourse`, as above; in that case, you'd specify your entrypoint as `/grade/shared/myscript.sh`.
+A common case would be to put an entry script in a directory in `serverFilesCourse`, as above; in that case, you'd specify your entrypoint as `/grade/shared/testing_framework/myscript.sh`.

 Once the driver script has extracted all your files to the correct locations, it will execute your entrypoint script.
 By the time your script returns, results should have been written into the file `/grade/results/results.json`; the format of that file is specified below.
 The contents of that file will be transmitted back to PrairieLearn to be saved and shown to the student.